BenRoss92/TakeawayDecider/README.md

 ## To Do

-* Wiring up the adding button to add whatever is in the input field to the list, and then clear the input field immediately afterwards
 * Add some app colours
     * In the res>values>colors file choose your own primary and accent colors.
 * Add an image of a takeaway